El Patagon Lodge – Trout fishing in Chile

 3. Loyalty Discounts:

-If you find a legitimate price for less than what we are charging we will offer you 5% back to book through flyfishingheaven.com!
+If you find a price lower than ours we will beat that price by 5% if you book through flyfishingheaven.com!

 We promise to work for you, not a lodge, outfitter or resort.
 We pledge to get you you to a destination that will live up to your expectations at the best possible price.
 You will never be charged more than booking directly (in fact most of our clients are paying less - *see below).
 We will make sure you are well prepared for your trip with specific knowledge about the gear, the flies, the rods, packing lists, travel documents, connecting information everything.
 Since we are not tied to a particular destination we promise honest pros and cons of any destination at the time of year you are traveling.